PiotrBalcer/Python-3/README.md

 # Python-3

-Please check my solution to create a calculation function.
+Please check my solution to create a calculation function in python, numpy.